 Registering Unity Account

-After you finished, the setup file should’ve created shortcut for Hub on your desktop.
+After it finished, the setup should’ve created shortcut for Hub on your desktop.
 Open it.
-If this Windows Security Alert appeared, then press “Allow access“.
+If this Windows Security Alert appeared, then press “Allow access”.

 Opening Hub for the first time will make the program to ask us about our account.